storepeter/DualFirmware_Marlin_Klipper/README.md

 Here is what we need to do:

+- Add a physical switch, default is using KILL-PIN
-- get the sources from Github for avr-dualboot and klipper
+- Get the sources from Github for avr-dualboot and klipper
-- backup current firmware from ATmega2560
+- Backup current firmware from ATmega2560
-- compile and install dualboot bootloader
+- Compile and install dualboot bootloader
-- restore the backup firmware as Primary Firmware
+- Restore the backup firmware as Primary Firmware
-- configure, and compile Klipper
+- Configure, and compile Klipper
-- install the klipper firmware as Secondary Firmware
+- Install the klipper firmware as Secondary Firmware

 ### Get the sources from Github for avr-dualboot and klipper